 3. Improve Your Diet

-The main goal of either of these diets is to increase the amount of healthy fats in your diet.
-The Standard American Diet (SAD) promotes low fat intake but the body needs an adequate amount of fat for brain function and hormone production.
+Your diet should be rich in fresh fruits and vegetables, and whole grains.
+Additionally, an adequate amount of healthy fats in your diet is essential for brain function and hormone production.
 I highly recommend you watch this video of Dr. Mary Newport and the amazing research she has done regarding medium chain triglycerides, ketones, and their impact on brain health.
 She’s been able to use increased fat intake to reverse and treat brain health issues like Alzheimer’s, dementia, and Parkinson’s.

 4. Avoid Tobacco